eleith/emailjs/Readme.md

 	html // string representing the html version of the email message charset // defaults to utf-8 if not passed

-## Message.attach(path, mime_type, name)
+## Message.attach(options)

 	// can be called multiple times, each creating a new
 	// attachment on the email itself

+  // options is an object with the following possible keys:
-	path 			// string to where the file is located mime_type	// string of the file mime type name			// name to give the file as perceived by the recipient
+	path      // string to where the file is located type	    // string of the file mime type name      // name to give the file as perceived by the recipient headers   // object containing header=>value pairs for inclusion in this attachment's header

 ## Authors